-When you book one of the many Bali villas for your holiday, you may not think about being environmentally friendly, but sustainable living should be done in every country, not just the one you live in.
+According to villa booking experts Easy Bali Villas when you book one of the many villas in Bali for your holiday, you may not think about being environmentally friendly, but sustainable living should be done in every country, not just the one you live in.
 Many people don’t consider it necessary to practice sustainability when they go overseas, but it is still just as important and can save you money as well.

 So just how can you be environmentally friendly while on holidays?
 There are plenty of opportunities.

 Don’t scatter your rubbish around.
 Instead, look for a bin, even if it is out of your way.
 If there are none in sight, keep your rubbish and dispose of it in a bin at your accommodation.

 If you are purchasing gifts to take home, make them environmentally friendly choices.
 They should have been make in a sustainable way and be useful, rather than junk that will end up in the bin.